rmansingh/SeleniumCrossBrowserPlatformTest/README.md

-# Home test task
+# Web Automation Test Suite

-<br/>I have provided the updated version of automated web test suite.
+<br/>This automated web test suite covers all the test cases mentioned in [TestCases.md](https://github.com/sahilmutreja/SeleniumCrossBrowserPlatformTest/blob/master/TESTCASES.md) file.
-<br/>Total execution time for all 3 test cases reduced by 17 seconds.
+<br/>I have designed the test suite with all possible optimizations as mentioned in the [Features](#features) sections:
-<br/>It is having all the required 10 updates as requested in the initial README.md document.
+<br/>Total execution time for all 3 test cases is 01:04 mins.

 # Libraries Used